 Opening Hours: Monday to Saturday from 11 am until 10 pm, closed Sundays.

 Location: Ara Tapu, Takitumu District, Cook Islands, about 5 minutes past central Muri township when traveling clockwise.

-If you are looking for an amazing cheap eat in Rarotonga, Palace Takeaways is the place to be.
-This roadside stall features port views and local chickens, oh and of course their famous palace burger!
+If you are looking for amazing cheap eats in Rarotonga, Palace Takeaways is the place to be.
+This roadside stall features port views and local chickens, oh, and of course their famous palace burger!

 With quick service, fresh ingredients, and a damn tasty coleslaw we visited Palace Takeaways numerous times while in Rarotonga.
 The burgers are extremely affordable and you know this is the place to be when it is always busy with both locals and tourists!

 Hint: On certain hours and days they offer happy hour burgers.
 So make sure to check them out for one of the cheapest meals in Rarotonga!

 Opening Hours: Seven days a week, 8 am until 10 pm.

 Location: Ara Tapu, Avarua District, near the port.